eyalabraham/vga-rpi/README.md

 (8) Return data format: one byte {color_code}
 (9) Return data format: six bytes {6}{5}{4}{3}{2}{1}
-(10) Two high order bits are command queue: '00' VGA emulation, '01' tbd, '10' tbd, '11' system
+(10) Two high order bits are command queue: '00' VGA emulation, '01' tbd, '10' tbd, '11' system (11) A value of 2000h turns cursor off.

 **INT 10h mapping to display control commands** Functions not listed below will be handled by BIOS, and not transferred to the display controller.